bummzack/silverstripe-omnipay/README.md

 ## Debugging payments

-This module uses standard SilverStripe logging (via monolog).
-It logs to a custom channel named `ss-omnipay-log`.
-Please read the [logging documentation](https://docs.silverstripe.org/en/4/developer_guides/debugging/error_handling/) on how to set up logging.
+Please read the [logging documentation](docs/en/Logging.md) on how to set up logging.

 ## Renaming gateways and translation